tinygwen/TinyGwens-Garden/content/Computers/Hardware and Software.md

 It's not obvious how bad windows or even MacOS is until after you've switched.
 You don't know there's something better until you have it.
 Even if you "dont want to think about computers", linux is for you in current year.
 >[!tip]- Defining Distros
 > Distros are not defined by their desktop environments or themes, those can be installed anywhere.
 Instead, they are defined by their package managers, release cycles, out-of-the-box-experiences, and teams.

+[!tip] If you use GNOME, check out AreWeLibAdwaitaYet
 ##### [But, Linux Is Bad! / OK, Who Is Linux NOT For?](https://rentry.co/95we932b)
 A couple short paragraphs I wrote which I wanted to move off of the list to save space.
 Read it if the title seems relevant to you.
 (Yes, it is actually not for some people.)
 ##### [Rufus](https://rufus.ie/en/)